DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-config.rst

 To use the default AP mode, you don't have to do anything other than connect an ESP8266 board as described in :doc:`WiFi Setup <../get-started/wifi-setup>`.

 That's it!
 If there is no previously configured network in range, or the WiFi setup in your config.h file is still unconfigured, the default for DCC++ EX is AP mode.
-We find your WiFi board, no matter which of the extra serial ports you attached it to.
-DCC++ EX then accepts commands from WiFi throttles in either WiThrottle or <DCC++> format.
+We find your WiFi board, no matter which of the extra serial ports you attached it to. |EX-CS| then accepts commands from WiFi throttles in either WiThrottle or <DCC++> format.

 To see other configuration options you can set in your config.h file, see :ref:`ex-commandstation/advanced-setup/wifi-config:WiFi Config Options` below.